vadympop/MoonlistClient/README.md

-# Wrapper for the moonbots api
+# Wrapper for the moonlist api
-> Wrapper for the moonbots api with webhook and auto post data supporting
+> Wrapper for the moonlist api with webhook and auto post data supporting

 # How to install?
 > From pip: